Ishwerdas/webdioxide/_posts/2016-2-23-virtual-private-network.markdown

 **Virtual Private Network** acronymed as VPN is a best of both worlds situation.
 It's private network that runs on public network.
 It uses the infrastructure of public network to provide the functionality of private network.

 A very good analogy to explain the basics of Public Networks, Private Networks and VPNs is given at [howstuffworks.com](http://computer.howstuffworks.com/vpn1.htm)

+## Benefits & Features
+Features and benefits of VPN depends upon what VPN software or what VPN service that you are using.
+However an average VPN would 3 inherent features **Security, Scalability & Reliability**.

+A VPN provides **security** by protecting your data from intruders.
+If your data is on public network it does not mean it's up for public use.

+VPN is as **scalable** as a public network a.k.a anyplace where internet is available.
+You can connect to your office network from around the world.
+You can work for international companies while sitting in the comfort of your home.

+A VPN has to be **reliable** , there should be no disruption to the users.
+In many cases VPN arguably provides more reliability than a private network.
+A private network has to be managed internally by network administrators, so it's reliability depends upon the skills of your network administrators.
+However Internet being a public network is managed by thousands of companies and ISPs.
+It's in their good interest to provide reliability and seamless service.